⚙️ Schema Evolution¶

 🔎 Duplicate Detection¶

-If both the desired column name and a former name exist physically,
+If both the desired column name and a former name exist physically, the runtime will:

 - Emit a warning